-Albuquerque Preventive Dentistry Services
+Albuquerque Preventive Dentistry

-Bad Breath (Halitosis)
+Bad Breath Treatment

 There's no way to sugarcoat it - bad breath is embarrassing.
 We feel your pain, and we can help!
-Bad breath usually stems from poor oral hygiene: patients who don't floss regularly are especially prone.
+Bad breath usually stems from poor oral hygiene; patients who don't floss regularly are especially at risk.
 There's no instant cure for bad breath, but with careful instruction, a little extra time spent at the sink each night, and regular dental cleanings, bad breath can be controlled.
 Oftentimes, bad breath is a sign of early-stage gum disease, so visit our office pronto for an exam and further instruction.

 The ADA recommends that children begin seeing a dentist no later than age one.
-We also recommend bringing your child with you to your dental visits.
-At this young age, we can begin creating positive associations with dental visits – associations that will carry into their adult years and shape the future of their dental care.
+We also recommend bringing your son or daughter with you to your dental visits.
+At this young age, we can begin creating positive associations with dental visits – associations that will hopefully carry into their adult years and shape the future of their dental care.
 We also educate children on home oral care, examine their teeth, and provide cavity-preventing treatments.
 Let us help your children learn the importance of optimal oral health from a young age.